lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 Also, the program needs to process coins.
 When the user orders for a drink, it should ask the user to insert coins and also ask for the quantity of each type of coin.
 If there is not enough money for the requested drink, the program refunds your money and does not give you a drink.
 But if you do insert enough money, the program calculates the amount of change based on the cost of the requested drink, and hands you your drink and your change.

 If the transacrion is successful, meaning enough money was inserted for the drink, then the coffee machine makes the coffee.
+And in the process of making the coffee, the program deducts the amout of resources used to make the coffee.
 </p>